AlexisMtr/Poseidon/readme.md

 ## Troubleshooting
 ### Poseidon is running but it return nothings
 It's possible that you missed a step in the configuration.
-Make sur that you have correctly configure the `secrets.json`file, in particular the `DefaultDbName` that must be the same name used in the `\Resources\InitialInsert.txt` file
+Make sur that you have correctly configure the `secrets.json`file, in particular the `DefaultDbName` that must be the same name used in the `Poseidon\Resources\InitialInsert.txt` file
 ```
 use poseidon